 Credit Acceptance Corp. specializes in working with people who have lower credit scores or no credit history at all.

-The financial services company claims on its website that it makes it possible for dealers to provide credit approval to a range of applicants, even if you have negative items on your credit reports, like bankruptcy or multiple repossessions.
+The financial services company claims on its website that it makes it possible for dealers to provide credit approval to a range of applicants, even if they have negative items on their credit reports, like bankruptcy or multiple repossessions.
 It’s even possible to get approved with temporary income or unemployment income.

-While Credit Acceptance Corp. doesn’t specify a minimum credit score requirement, roughly 97% of the lender’s existing loans in the first quarter of 2019 were to people with FICO scores below 650 — or no FICO scores, according to the company’s latest quarterly SEC filing.
+While Credit Acceptance Corp. doesn’t specify a minimum credit score requirement, nearly 96% of the lender’s existing loans in 2019 were to people with FICO scores below 650 — or no FICO scores, according to the company’s 2019 fiscal year SEC filing.

 If you’ve been turned down by other auto lenders, you’ll probably have a better chance of getting a car loan through Credit Acceptance Corp.